Customer Lifetime Value Calculator — LTV:CAC Ratio Tool

 Cumulative revenue (100-customer cohort)CAC recovery line ($120K total)

-How to Calculate Your LTV:CAC Ratio
+How to Calculate Customer Lifetime Value for SaaS (and Your LTV:CAC Ratio)

 Step 1: Enter your monthly ARPU and gross margin